Shreya-Ragi/ROS-noetic-packages/README.md

 ```

 ## Running your own node in the created workspace
+Create any node that you would like to run inside the src folder of your ros_basics folder.
-Create a listener.py file and a talker.py file inside th src folder of your ros_basics folder:
+Here, a listener.py file and a talker.py file have been created to run in the new workspace:

 ### listener.py:
 ```py